vaubarth/ds2025/web/docs/architecture/databases.md

 ---
 # Databases

-We provide to managed databases that can be used from any service.
+We provide managed databases that can be used from any service.
-- **PostgresSQL** for structured, SQL data
+- **PostgresSQL** for structured SQL data
-- **MongoDB** for unstructured, document data
+- **MongoDB** for unstructured document data

 The databases are configured to be redundant and failsafe.
 They are also kept on new versions automatically.